 Previous years have seen an array of spectacular entertainment; from provocative installations by famed photographer Spencer Tunick, to a special performance by the ‘Sonic Butterfly’, the world’s largest stringed instrument.
 The artistic spirit, rich culture and exuberant energy that saturates La Calaca has earned the event a lot of acclaim since its inception, with Fest300 touting it as an excellent alternative to the Burning Man Festival in the US.

-Be at the heart of the action and stay at Belmond Casa de Sierra Nevada.
+Be at the heart of the action and stay at Casa de Sierra Nevada, A Belmond Hotel, San Miguel de Allende.
 Housed in a cluster of historic buildings in the city centre, the hotel is a sophisticated base for your cultural escapade.
 Not only will you be spoiled with luxury accommodation that reflects the city’s colourful heritage, but during Día de Muertos you’ll also receive a special calaveras-inspired welcome amenity to get you into the spirit.

 For those wishing to escape the bustle of the larger cities, unique celebrations can still be found on the country’s coastline.
-Head to the golden sands of the Riviera Maya for a relaxing stay at Belmond Maroma Resort & Spa and celebrate Día de Muertos in a true piece of paradise.
+Head to the golden sands of the Riviera Maya for a relaxing stay at Maroma, A Belmond Hotel, Riviera Maya, and celebrate Día de Muertos in a true piece of paradise.

 Each year, the resort hosts an authentic Hanal Pixán event.
 This ‘feast of souls’ is a tradition specific to the Yucatán Peninsula and differs slightly from the celebrations held in central Mexico.
 Stunning altars are set up in some of the public spaces, replete with regional dishes and fruits and bedecked with marigolds as tribute to departed spirits.
 During this time, take the unique opportunity to reconnect with your ancestors through a special spiritual ritual at Kinan Spa.
 You’ll also be treated to special calaveras-inspired treats at the nightly turndown.